-"It is obvious that the Sons of Veterans must change their corporate name to distinguish themselves more correctly in name, with the Grand Army of the Republic.
+"It is obvious that the Sons of Veterans must change their corporate name to distinguish the nselves more correctly in name, with the Grand Army of the Republic.
 My comrades, we are all interested in this propositon, and I am advised that the Sons of Veterans are ready and willing to proceed along the line of a change in name, subject to the approval, affirmative or tacit of the Grand Army.
 Let us help them.

 Two names are suggested-Sons of Lincoln Veterans, or Sons of Union Veterans.
-Each name has its good features, but it has been suggested that there never was but one Army and Navy that fought for the preservation of the Union of States, and that was the Federal forces in the war of the Rebellion.
-Therefore, the name "Sons of Union Veterans" is clearly a name that cannot be misunderstood."
+Each name has its good features, but it has been suggested that there never was but one Army and havy that fought for the preservation of the Union of States, and that was the Federal forces in the war of the Rebellion erefore, the name "Sons of Union Veterans" is clearly a name that cannot be misunderstood."

-It is further recommended that should the Grand Army of the Republic suggest another name, that it be substituted for this recommendation, and the name and title of our Order be changed to that so selected by the Grand Army of the Republic.
+is further recommended that should the Grand Army of the Republic suggest another name, that it be substituted for this recommendation, and the name and title of our Order be changed to that so selected by the Grand Army of the Republic.

-2. That the Constitution and Regulations governings the Sons of Veterans, Article 3.
-Page 3, be so amended as to read:
+Sons of Veterans, Article 3, Page 3, be so amended as to read: